~16 min left

 Forget the matrices.
 Answer these seven questions honestly:

-1. Is your annual revenue under $10M? → Odoo bias.
+1. Is your annual revenue under $10M USD? → Odoo bias.

 2. Are you a multi-subsidiary international business? → NetSuite bias.